-- have enhanced your awareness of your own culture and cultural diversity in global management
+- Enhanced awareness of one´s own culture and cultural diversity in global teams

-- are able to critically assess the main theories within the cross-cultural field and their usefulness for the global manager
+- Ability to critically assess the main theories related to cross-cultural management and their usefulness for the global worker and manager

-You are encouraged to make the most of the cultural diversity present in the classroom, and your willingness to share your insights and experience with your fellow-students is an important part of class activity.
-Class discussions will be based on relevant case material, and on the reading set for each meeting.
-We will also have lectures from managers with international experience.
+The student is encouraged to make the most of the cultural diversity present in the classroom and to share insights and experience with his/her fellow-students.
+Class discussions will be based on relevant case material, and on the reading chosen for each meeting.

 This is a mandatory CEMS course.

 This is a mandatory CEMS course reserved for CEMS students only.

 Familiarity with the cultural dimensions paradigm (Hofstede; Trompenaars & Hampden-Turner; GLOBE).
 Good English oral and written skills.

 (1) Presentation of the fieldwork results in class and (2) discussion of another group's fieldwork presentation.

 Both assessment elements has to be taken in the same semester.

 Grades A - F for the assessment parts and for the overall grade.